netbymatt/temperature-express/FAQ.md

 ## Why do you work on this?

-I'm a programmer.
+I'm a programmer and engineer.
 Javascript, HTML, Node.js and other web technologies are not part of my day job, but seem to be where the innovation is happening.
 I use this and other side projects to keep myself up to date with them.

 ## It loads to fast.
 I want to read all those funny messages